Eerie Images Taken By An Early 20th Century Spirit Photographer

 Despite the pushback and accusations, Hope too stayed in the business of spirit photography and worked until his death in 1933.
 If that seems crazy, consider that his business was really not so unlike the spiritual mediums of today—who do well despite the common knowledge that their methods are unfounded.

-A few of Hope’s photographs are posted below, but it’s well worth it to explore the entire eerie collection at the National Media Museum.
+You can explore Hope's entire eerie collection at the National Media Museum.